backdrop-contrib/flickity_carousels/README.md

 ![carousel with sidebar](https://raw.githubusercontent.com/backdrop-contrib/flickity_carousels/1.x-1.x/screenshots/sidebar.png)

-Showcase news or products, anything you can build from nodes, user accounts, or any kind of views fields.
-With automatic button sidebar.
+Showcase news or products in a compact, yet eye catching way.
+Anything you can build from nodes, user accounts, or any kind of views fields.
+With automatic button navigation sidebar.

 #### Flickity carousel